-If required, for example on a large console, or for multiple operators, multiple monitor panels can be fitted in the same control surface.
-Each can switch between controlling monitor 1 or monitor 2 outputs as well as having access to miscellaneous monitor and headphone outputs.
+If required, for example on a large console or for multiple operators, multiple monitor panels can be fitted.
+Each can switch between controlling monitor 1 and monitor 2 as well as having access to miscellaneous monitor / headphone outputs.

-A single RJ45 carries all data and power for this panel type and should be connected to a POE switch panel port, as determined by the console layout settings in the Main PC Application.
+An RJ45 labelled "CTRL SYSTEM" provides the POE power and data connection from a POE switch / port as determined by the surface layout configuration in the Main PC Application.